penzboti/The-Cycle-Reborn-Settings/docs/features.md

 # findings
-- bad inventory json will correct itself (like deleting it entirely) (mabye not tho)
+- bad inventory json will correct itself (like deleting it entirely) (?)
 ## items
 - itemid is just a string. it can be anything
 - if two items hold the same itemid only one of them apears.